THE HISTORY OF SECOND CHANCE MONTH

 Sign Up To Be a PartnerCELEBRATE SECOND CHANCES AT YOUR CHURCH

 There are families in your church and community navigating the shame, stigma, and unfair legal barriers that can accompany a criminal record.
-Become a beacon of hope by hosting a Second Chance Celebration!
+Become a beacon of hope by hosting a Second Chance Sunday or other celebration!
 You’ll gain access to exclusive tools designed to equip your church to shine a light on the power of second chances.

 Celebrate at Your ChurchINSPIRING SECOND CHANCE STORIES